zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 - **Discovery Service**
     - Provides an HTTPS port
     - Has a keystore or SAF keyring with a server certificate
-        - The certificate needs to be trusted by API Clients
     - Has a truststore or SAF keyring that contains certificates needed to trust API services

 - **API Service**